Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 10 Desember 2025 21.35.15 UTC
+- WIB: Rabu, 10 Desember 2025 22.34.42 UTC
-- WITA: Rabu, 10 Desember 2025 22.35.15 UTC
+- WITA: Rabu, 10 Desember 2025 23.34.42 UTC
-- WIT: Rabu, 10 Desember 2025 23.35.15 UTC
+- WIT: Kamis, 11 Desember 2025 00.34.42 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: nature
+Kategori: success